TimothySiskin/pathfinder/README.md

 # Graph Algorithms Visualizer

-Graph Algorithms visualizer project which visualizes Different types of graph algorithms on a MxN Grid
+This project visualizes different types of graph algorithms on a MxN Grid using pure javascript and react components.

 ## Path-finding algorithms